SAP-samples/cloud-cap-samples-java/README.md

 - **Using mock data via internal service through OData:** With the `mocked` profile, all requests to the API_BUSINESS_PARTNER service will be routed through HTTP and OData to itself (`http://localhost:<port>/api/API_BUSINESS_PARTNER/...`).
 This mode is similar to using a real remote destination, and such helps to prevent issues from differences in local service and remote service behavior.

 - **Using the sandbox environment:** You can access data from the [SAP API Business Hub sandbox](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) with the `sandbox` profile.
 The API key needs to be provided with the environment variable `CDS_REMOTE_SERVICES_API_BUSINESS_PARTNER_DESTINATION_HEADERS_APIKEY`.
-You can retreive it by clicking on *Show API Key* on [this page](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) after logging in.
+You can retrieve it by clicking on *Show API Key* on [this page](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) after logging in.

 - **Using S/4HANA cloud or on-premise system:** With the `destination` profile, you can access data from a real S/4HANA system.
-You need to create a destination with name `s4-destination` and make sure that an instance of XSUAA, destination service are bound to your application.
+You need to create a destination with name `s4-destination` and make sure that an instance of XSUAA and destination service are bound to your application.
 For an on-premise destination, you additionally need to bind the connectivity service and add an additional property `URL.headers.sap-client` with the S/4HANA client number to your destination.

 The profiles `sandbox` and `destination` can be combined with the `default` profile for [hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing) and with the `cloud` profile when deployed to the cloud.